sage-code/maj/verbs.md

 The following two messages convey the same message:

 * tu boku'go malo  = you are becoming bad
-* tu boku'vo soxo  = you have get dirty
+* tu boku'bo soxo  = you have get dirty
 * jo doru sh boku algo = I wish to become somebody

 **Note:** The second example is using a metaphor: becoming dirty is equivalent to becoming bad.